Speeding Time

 Speeding Time is an album by American singer-songwriter Carole King, released in 1983.
-King's 13th album in 14 years, Speeding Time was poorly reviewed and was her first album not to chart.
-Following the album's release, King did not record again for six years.
+King's 13th album in fourteen years, Speeding Time featured a prominent new wave sound that was negatively reviewed by critics used to King's more traditional pop stylings.
+The album became her first record not to chart at all; King did not record again for six years.

+Production

+King cowrote four of the album's songs with her former husband and longtime collaborator Gerry Goffin.
+The album's sound was inspired by King's admiration for Thomas Dolby's "She Blinded Me with Science".